marmelab/react-admin/docs/Architecture.md

 );
 ```

-We consider that this drawback is acceptable, especially considering the benefits offered by composition.
+Although this drawback exists, we accept it because the use of composition in react-admin makes the components highly extensible, and it significantly improves the readability and maintainability of the code.

 ## Hooks

-When you can't tweak a react-admin component via props, you can always use the lower-level API: hooks.
-In fact, react-admin is built on top of a headless library called `ra-core`, which is essentially made of hooks.
-These hooks hide the implementation details of the framework, so that you can focus on the business logic.
-It's perfectly normal to use react-admin hooks in your own components if the default UI doesn't fit your needs.
+When you find that you cannot tweak a react-admin component using props, you can always turn to the lower-level API: hooks.
+In fact, react-admin is built on top of a headless library called `ra-core`, which primarily consists of hooks.
+These hooks hide the framework's implementation details, allowing you to focus on your business logic.
+It's perfectly normal to use react-admin hooks in your own components if the default UI doesn't meet your specific requirements.

-For instance, the `<DeleteWithConfirmButton>` button renders a confirmation dialog when clicked, then calls the `dataProvider.delete()` method for the current record.
+For example, the `<DeleteWithConfirmButton>` button renders a confirmation dialog when clicked and then calls the `dataProvider.delete()` method for the current record.
 If you want the same feature but with a different UI, you can use the `useDeleteWithConfirmController` hook:

 {% raw %}
 ```jsx